velas/solana/notes.md

 Finalized block for rpc call.

 TODO for this week:
-1. Store block in blockstore
+1. Store block in blockstore (limit 100 blocks)
 2. (optional) store block in evm archive/bigtable
 3. last-roots for subchain collecting
 4. + blockhashes for subchain changing